ploomber/doc/examples/docker/solara/README.md

 # Keyword Extraction Solara App

-This Solara app is designed for performing keyword extraction from text documents.
+A Solara app designed for performing keyword extraction from text documents.

 Currently, it supports the packages `PyTextRank` and `Yake` for extracting the most relevant keywords from the input text.
 The extracted keywords can be useful for content analysis, search engine optimization (SEO), and other natural language processing tasks.

 ## Getting Started